ilEnzio/ScalaPractice/99problems stuff/src/main/scala/README.md

 - Ch05 - Generic List how come changing End to be generic forces us to change it from object to class?
 Hmmm.. maybe because all Ends are now no longer the same?
-- EssScala Ch05 - Failed at:
+- EssScala Ch05 - Failed at tail rec generic fold:
   >Implement a generalised version of fold and rewrite
   > double in terms of it.
 (5.2.3.1)